andsfonseca/dota2-rpc-client/README.md

 >
 > An installation guide for the *Drogon C++* dependencies can be found on [this page](https://drogon.docsforge.com/master/installation/).

+## Language Contribution

+Would you like to translate the app into your language?
+Create a translation file based on the [en-us.json](lang/en-us.json) file.
+Then create an _issue_ or a _pull request_ to submit your modification.

 ## Issues

 Feel free to submit issues and enhancement requests.